influenzanet/cluster-management/README.md

 ### Set up

 Before proceeding, configure the values.yaml to reflect the details of your deployment.
-You can either edit the influenzanet-2.0/values.yaml or create a copy of the file and edit that instead.

 In the values.yaml files, sections represent the following configurations:
 1. namespace, domain and backend path configurations,